Bird Mites in Houston-Area Homes

 Bird mites are one of the most frustrating pest problems a homeowner can face, and they almost always trace back to the same source: a bird nest somewhere in or on the building.
 When house sparrows, European starlings, or pigeons nest in exhaust vents, soffits, attic spaces, or on exterior ledges, the mites that live on the birds and in the nesting material can migrate into the home.
 This typically happens when chicks leave the nest, when adult birds die, or when a nest is abandoned.
 The mites lose their host and go searching for a new one, and the path of least resistance leads them through vent ducts, ceiling gaps, and wall cavities into the living space.

-The Critter Team handles bird mite problems by addressing the source.
-We remove the nest, clean the contaminated area, and seal the entry point through our bird exclusion service.
+The only effective solution to a bird mite problem is addressing the source.
+That means removing the nest, cleaning the contaminated area, and sealing the entry point through proper bird exclusion.
 Treating a home for mites without removing the bird nest that is producing them is a temporary fix that will not solve the problem.

 What Bird Mites Are